relssek98/MLTeam54/README.md

 **Introduction & Background**

 Our team utilized machine learning for the purpose of sentiment analysis on social media posts.
-Specifically, we will be using a database of over 300,000 reddit posts, which have been labeled for suicidal content, in order to train a machine learning model to recognize suicidal social media posts.
+Specifically, we used a database of over 300,000 reddit posts, which have been labeled for suicidal content, in order to train a machine learning model to recognize suicidal social media posts.
 Our dataset can be found on Kaggle here: https://www.kaggle.com/datasets/nikhileswarkomati/suicide-watch

 Some existing research has delved into the use of Naive Bayes Machine Learning algorithm for sentiment analysis on Reddit posts to analyze them for suicidal content.
 One study found that the Naive Bayes model performed better than an SVM model and an ensemble model at binary-classification tasks such as distinguishing between posts flagged as either risk of suicide or no risk of suicide (Ruiz et al., 2019).
 Another found that the Naive Bayes model was outperformed by a Support Vector Machine model, a Random Forests model, and a Long Short Term Memory Convolutional Neural Network when classifying suicidal Reddit posts (Tadessee al., 2019).
 A third study found that Naive Bayes had the best Macro F1 score (a type of accuracy measurement) out of 11 different Machine Learning algorithms when performing this task (Kumar et al., 2021).